Skip to content

 To send a full video, you could send the first frame (called a key frame), and then just keep sending “frame differences” (called delta frames)

+This is exactly what real-world codecs do, with delta frames typically being 2x to 10x smaller than key frames.
 The EncodedVideoChunk represents this property via the type attribute, with key frames having a key type, and delta frames having a delta type

 import { getVideoChunks } from 'webcodecs-utils'